-All USC faculty and staff who have received their supervisor's support are eligible to participate.
+All UofSC faculty and staff who have received their supervisor's support are eligible to participate.
+We will select a small group of non-UofSC faculty and staff from around the Columbia area, as well (for a program fee of $50).
 The following individuals are strongly encouraged to apply:

 - Staff and faculty who have never been outside of the U.S., or have very limited experience out of the country.

-- Faculty who may be interested in developing a Global Classroom program.
+- Faculty who may be interested in developing a Global Classroom or Global Learning Experience.

-- Staff from student affairs or academic units whose work directly supports Focus Carolina/USC Connect.
+- Staff from student affairs or academic units whose work directly supports the Center for Integrative & Experiential Learning (CIEL).

-- Faculty from academic departments that are underrepresented in education abroad at USC.
+- Faculty from academic departments that are underrepresented in education abroad at UofSC.